 The ultimate aim of Alternative Dispute Resolution (ADR) is the amicable resolution of conflict.

-ADR is particularly relevant in the family law context, as family matters are often extremely acrimonious and can have long lasting effects.
-As opposed to other civil matters, family cases often require the parties to continue to interact with each other over a long period of time, for example until children reach adulthood.
+As opposed to other civil matters, family cases often require the parties to continue to interact with each other over a long period of time, for example, until children reach adulthood.
 ADR is therefore an important resource for solving family disputes with scope for future cooperation and communication between the parties.
-There are various ADR methods and Newtons can help you to explore which may be most suitable for you.

-Mediation can be advantageous if you are looking for a swift resolution to your conflict particularly when compared with the court system, often beset with delays and backlogs.
-Mediation also helps open channels of communication, making future conflicts less likely.
+Mediation as an alternative dispute resolution option in family law can be advantageous if you are looking for a swift resolution to your conflict, particularly when compared with the court system, which is often beset with delays and backlogs.
+While mediation is not free, it is a much more cost-effective option for finding a resolution to a family dispute.
+There are options for financial help for those who are on low incomes or where children are involved.
+What’s more, mediation also helps open channels of communication, making future conflicts less likely.

 Collaborative Law was originally developed in the United States of America.
-Collaborative Law involves each party having their own legal representative and they agree not to go to court to litigate, but instead resolve their issues via their legal representatives, and often this includes a wider, multi-disciplinary approach including accountants, actuaries, social workers or therapists.
+Collaborative Law as a type of alternative dispute resolution involves each party having their own legal representative.
+The parties agree not to go to court to litigate, but instead resolve their issues via their legal representatives, and often this includes a wider, multi-disciplinary approach including accountants, actuaries, social workers or therapists.

 Family Law Arbitration

-Arbitration is different to other forms of ADR as it is guaranteed that a decision is relation to the dispute will be made.
-Family Law Arbitration involves an experienced family practitioner such as a solicitor, barrister or retired judge, acting as a fair and impartial arbitrator.
-Each party will be invited to put forward their position with the arbitrator ultimately making a final decision known as an award.
+Arbitration is different to other types of alternative dispute resolution as it is guaranteed that a decision in relation to the dispute will be made.
+Family law arbitration involves an experienced family practitioner, such as a solicitor, barrister or retired judge, acting as a fair and impartial arbitrator.
+Each party will be invited to put forward their position with the arbitrator, ultimately making a final decision, known as an award.

 Before making an application to court, attendance at Mediation, via a Mediation Information Assessment Meeting (MIAM) is required and this is in respect of applications relating to children or finances.
-There are certain circumstances where MIAM attendance is not required, for example in cases of domestic violence or previous MIAM attendance, however MIAMs are a useful doorway into the ADR arena – a mediator will discuss your matter with you and the other party, if invited, and they may be able to suggest if mediation or an alternative form of ADR could be suitable in resolving your dispute without costly litigation.
+There are certain circumstances where MIAM attendance is not required, for example in cases of domestic violence or previous MIAM attendance, however MIAMs are a useful doorway into the ADR arena.
+A mediator will discuss your matter with you and the other party, if invited, and they may be able to suggest if mediation or an alternative dispute resolution for your family law case could be suitable for resolving your dispute without costly litigation.

-Here at Newtons we can help you identify all options available and guide you along the way.
-For further information contact your local Newtons office, or submit an enquiry form via our website.
+Here at Newtons, we want to find the best possible resolution for you and your family.
+We can help you identify if alternative dispute resolution for a family law dispute is the right choice for you and guide you along the way.
+For further information, contact your local Newtons office, or submit an enquiry form via our website.